gcallah/work/chaps/weber.md

 - Campbell, Colin.
 2018. *The Romantic Ethic and the Spirit of Modern Consumerism* (New extended).
 London: Palgrave Macmillan.

-- Gordon, M. 1982. *In Search of the Spirit of Capitalism : An Essay on Max Weber’s Protestant Ethic Thesis*.
-New York: Columbia University Press.

 - Hamilton, Richard F. 1996. *The Social Misconstruction of Reality: Validity and Verification in the Scholarly Community*.
 New Haven and London: Yale University Press.